NiklasEi/oicana/docs/content/getting-started/4-choose-path.typ

 \
 Develop templates once and use them everywhere.

-== Choose Your Integration
+\
+#alpha-note[More integrations are work in progress.
+If you are missing support for specific tech stacks, please reach out!]

+== Available Integrations

-The following sections provide step-by-step guides for using your template with different programming languages and frameworks.
+The following chapters provide step-by-step guides for using your template with different programming languages and frameworks.
 You only need to follow one path to get started - pick the one that matches your tech stack.

 \
 If you're working on a multi-language project or want to compare approaches, feel free to explore multiple paths.
 Each guide is self-contained and uses the same template you created earlier.